AveYo/Compressed2TXT/README.md

 # Compressed 2 TXT (formerly File2Batch / res2batch)
 Windows 7 support ( PowerShell 2.0 / C# 2.0 )
-Very fast encoding and decoding BAT85 class
+Very fast encoding and decoding BAT85 and BAT91 classes
-Multiple file(s) and folder(s) "Send to" selection
+Multiple file(s) and folder(s) "Send to" menu selection
-Optional line split and prefix

-## What's new in v6.0:
+## What's new in v6.0 final:
-- GUI Options:
+GUI Options:
-option 1: Input decoding key as password - saved in external file "output~key.ini"
+~ option 1: Input decoding key as password - saved in external file "output~key.ini"
-~ generates GUI prompt to input key, for convenience
+generates GUI prompt to input key, for convenience
-~ BAT85 has a 85 characters key, while BAT91 has a 91 characters key
+BAT85 has a 85 characters key, while BAT91 has a 91 characters key
-~ to make it meaningful select option 2: Randomize decoding key
+to make it meaningful select option 2: Randomize decoding key
-~ strength is good enough (85-6 or 91-6 *factorial combinations)
+strength is good enough (85-6 or 91-6 \*factorial combinations)

-option 2: Randomize decoding key (use with 1)
+~ option 2: Randomize decoding key (use with 1)
-option 3: BAT91 encoder instead of BAT85 -1.7% size but uses web-problematic chars ```<*`%\>```
+~ option 3: BAT91 encoder instead of BAT85 -1.7% size but uses web-problematic chars ``<*`%\>``
-option 4: No long lines (adds more overhead)
+~ option 4: No long lines (adds more overhead)
-option 5: No LZX compression (full size)
+~ option 5: No LZX compression (full size)
-option 6: No txt encoding (cab archive only)
+~ option 6: No txt encoding (cab archive only)

+:: prefix to disable syntax highlight in advanced text viewers is always used
+encoded text is either split at 128 chars or at <1024 chars to keep lame new windows notepad happy
-- improved MakeCab ddf generator to handle localized and special characters filenames better
+improved MakeCab ddf generator to handle localized and special characters filenames better
-- two passes MakeCab to reduce size of filenames tree as well
+two pass MakeCab to reduce size of filenames tree as well
-- improved BAT85 encoder / decoder
+improved BAT85 encoder / decoder and added BAT91 alternative
-- improved handling of multiple selected files and folders as source
+improved handling of multiple selected files and folders as source
+prompt to to accept or change the randomized decoding key
+original cmd / powershell hybrid; script-friendlier $choices variable
+perfected handling of read-only target folder by saving to user Desktop

 ## Typical usage
 Used mostly for sharing configs / scripts / dumps / captures as plain-text on message boards that lack proper file attachments, or to safekeep, run multiple tests and sharing binaries in malware analysis tasks